ivanpierre/lambda-ws-c/README.md

  character with specific reader function.
 For example '(' character with list reader or '[' with array reader.

 ### Writer
-The writer will sent to the current output.
-Character representation will be managed by the node type itself.
+The writer return string version of the nodes.
+It is managed by the node type itself.
+Through the `print` function pointer.

 ### Environment
 Global environment is a mapped collection of symbols with values.